richardwilkes/errcheck/README.md

 ## Install

-    go get -u github.com/richardwilkes/errcheck
+    go get -u github.com/richardwilkes/errchk

-errcheck requires Go 1.6 or newer and depends on the package go/loader from the golang.org/x/tools repository.
+errchk requires Go 1.6 or newer and depends on the package go/loader from the golang.org/x/tools repository.

 ## Use

 For basic usage, just give the package path of interest as the first argument:

-    errcheck github.com/richardwilkes/errcheck/testdata
+    errchk github.com/richardwilkes/errchk/testdata

 To check all packages beneath the current directory:

-    errcheck ./...
+    errchk ./...

 Or check all packages in your $GOPATH and $GOROOT:

-    errcheck all
+    errchk all

-errcheck also recognizes the following command-line options:
+errchk also recognizes the following command-line options:

 The `-tags` flag takes a space-separated list of build tags, just like `go build`.
 If you are using any custom build tags in your code base, you may need